awawa-dev/HyperHDR/BUILDING.md

 # Build a HyperHDR installer for any supported Linux system on any system using Docker

-All you need is Docker and bash, which is available on every supported system, even on Windows where you only need to enable "Windows Subsystem for Linux".
-You don't need to install any packages to build HyperHDR because the script uses Docker images provided by https://github.com/awawa-dev/HyperDockerBuilder which contain everything you need to build the installer.
-Thanks to this, you can compile eg. the aarch64 HyperHDR installer for Raspberry Pi even on a PC.
-Run the `build.sh` script in the main directory.
+All you need is Docker and Bash, which are available on every supported system — even on Windows, where you only need to enable "Windows Subsystem for Linux".
+You don’t need to install any additional packages to build HyperHDR, because the script uses Docker images provided by [HyperDockerBuilder](https://github.com/awawa-dev/HyperDockerBuilder), which contain everything required to create the installer.
+Thanks to this, you can compile, for example, the aarch64 HyperHDR installer for Raspberry Pi directly on a PC.
+To start, run the `build.sh` script in the main directory.

 ```console
 pi@ubuntu:~/hyperhdr$ ./build.sh